xXCaulDevsYT/PotatoeCore/README.md

-# Core-Template
+# PotatoeCore
 Want A Core For Your Pocketmine-MP Server?
-Here's a Template!
+Here's One For You To Edit!

 ## Includes: